Mark Coles Smith

 Mark Coles Smith (born 1987), also known as Kalaji, is an Aboriginal Australian (Nyikina) actor of stage and screen, sound designer, field recordist, writer and composer.
-Through his father’s family, he also has German, Polish, English and Scottish ancestry, while on his mother’s side, he has Indonesian heritage alongside Nyikina roots.
 Smith is known for his roles in the feature films Last Cab to Darwin (2015), Picnic at Hanging Rock (2018), and Occupation: Rainfall (2020), as well as the television series Mystery Road: Origin (2022), and the Canadian series Hard Rock Medical (2013–18).

 In 2023 he became the first Indigenous Australian actor to be nominated for a Gold Logie and won Best Actor in a Series in both the AACTA International Awards as well as the domestic AACTA Awards for his role in Mystery Road: Origin.

 Early life and education

 Coles Smith was born in 1987 in Kalgoorlie, in Western Australia, and grew up on a cattle station on the Fitzroy River, two hours' drive east of Broome, in the Kimberley region of the state.
-This was his mother's country, the land of the Nyikina people.
+Through his father’s family, he also has German, Polish, English and Scottish ancestry, while on his maternal side, he has Indonesian heritage alongside Nyikina roots.
 His grandfather was a pearl diver, and Coles Smith has said that his family were all very hardworking.

 His parents separated when he was young, and he travelled around the country (including at Southern Cross University in Lismore, New South Wales; and in Brisbane, Perth, and Broome) with his mother, who was an academic who lectured in Indigenous mental health.
 He did not reconnect with his father, who ran art projects in remote communities, until he was around 10 or 11 years old.
 He felt an instant rapport and familiarity with his father, whom he described as possessing a kind of "German eccentricity".

 He made his debut in the Network Ten children's TV show Ocean Star at the age of 14 after being taken to an open audition by his aunt.

 In 2007, Coles Smith received the Wilin Centre for Indigenous Arts and Cultural Development's Yvonne Cohen Award.
 He earned a certificate from the Western Australian Academy of Performing Arts in Aboriginal Theatre, a course offered only once in Broome, in which eight students attended classes for six months.
 He later said that most of his training came from working with experienced actors, such as Lisa Flanagan.